About Melbourne Writers’ Theatre

 Company Manager

 Clare’s novels include Drift Street, The Curtain RaiserA Race Across Burning Soil (HarperCollins) and The Unvoiced Consonant (Little Owl Press).
 Her radio plays have been produced by ABC Radio National.
 The Agreement, her first full-length stage play, was performed at La Mama Courthouse in October 2015 and her play Trash Goes Down The River was performed at Bluestone Church Arts Space in June 2017.
 A Flower for Moses was presented at Gasworks in May 2021.
-In May 2023 her latest play ‘Skating in the Clouds’ was further developed with dramaturgy and workshopping through the generous support of the Malcolm Robertson Foundation.
-The first three scenes may be read here.
+In 2023 her play Skating in the Clouds was further developed with the support of the Malcolm Robertson Foundation and was presented at Theatre Works in December 2024.
+Clare recently completed a new play, ‘La Paz’.

-As a producer, Clare has produced MWT’s annual Season of New Work since 2015. with recent theatrical seasons including The Melbourne Monologues, Six Degrees in Melbourne and Stark.
+Also a producer, Clare has produced MWT’s annual Season of New Work since 2015. with recent theatrical seasons including The Melbourne Monologues, Six Degrees in Melbourne and Stark.
 Dark.
 Albert Park (2018), Beachside Stories and Daring Dog Monologues (2019), the double-bill season The Metropolis Monologues & The City Park Plays (2020), The Best, The Fairest, The First (2021), Tales from the Jetty, and Hostage (2022).
-In May 2023 she produced The Critical Marriage and in August 2023 she will produce How to Save a Tree, both presented at Gasworks Arts Park.
+In May 2023 she produced

 Resident Director